 Your story isn’t going to be the same as my story.
 You have different obstacles, and different opportunities.
 Maybe you’re stuck in a go-nowhere job, or you’re older with no degree.
 Maybe your obstacle that you’re struggling to overcome is debt, or a sick spouse, supporting aging parents, or something else.
 I want to let you know that I, and millions of others, have been where you are and overcome it.
 And you can too.

 Have you overcome huge obstacles to succeed?
 Or are you currently working through an obstacle, wondering how you’ll get out of your situation and reach success?
-I want to hear from you!
-Share your stories in the comments.
+I want to hear from you.
+Leave a comment below!

 Liz writes over at Chief Mom Officer about money, work, and teaching your kids about finances while having fun.
 She lives in Connecticut with her husband and three sons, and her mission is to help people, especially working moms, reach financial freedom.
 Stop on by and say hello, or connect with her on Facebook or Twitter!
 You can also check out what she’s buying or baking on Instagram, what she’s pinning on Pinterest, or the latest books she’s reading over on Goodreads.

 I'll send you a weekly update full of ways that'll help you earn more, save, and get out of debt.